OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/historicalaccountlinking/README.md

 =======================================================

 This sample shows you historical account linking between the OpenIDM's managed users and a local LDAP directory server, such as OpenDJ.
+OpenIDM is the source of records and drives all changes to downstream systems.
 Managed users in OpenIDM will maintain a list of historically linked accounts on the local LDAP server.
 This list will be stored in the "historicalAccounts" field of a managed user and will contain all past and current accounts.
 Each account will be represented as a relationship and will contain information about the date linked/unlinked and whether the account is currently active.

 The sample includes the following customized configuration files: